Trying to understand What is Mindfulness?

 It may not take away your symptoms, but mindfulness can help you to make them more bearable and manageable.
 It is especially beneficial for cancer patients and other terminal illness sufferers, showing enhanced spirituality, helping post-traumatic growth, and reduced stress levels.

 It can also help you to recover from long-term illnesses.
 This is increasingly evident in chronic or severe illness survivors.

 3. Can Improve Your Overall Health

 Similar to regular meditation practice, mindfulness can help you to improve your overall well-being through healthier changes in your life such as exercise, a healthier diet, and even going to the doctor more often when needed.

 It’s also been shown to improve cardiovascular health, as well as reduce blood pressure.
 It can even help with your mental health, decreasing the occurrence of panic attacks and depressive episodes.

 4. Improves Brain Function

 There have been studies on college students who practised mindfulness regularly.
 These individuals showed increased improvements in their grades when they did the practice every day.
-It also improves concentration levels and helped them managed their time more effectively.
+It also improves attention levels and helped them managed their focus more effectively.

-There are so many other benefits for both our mental and physical health when you practice mindfulness regularly.
+There are so many other benefits for both our mental, emotional and physical well-being when you practice mindfulness regularly.
 Many companies have started to offer mindfulness classes for their employees, in order to increase worker morale and productivity, as well as decreasing workplace stress.

 Here, however, we will detail a simple method of starting a mindfulness practice for yourself today.
 It’s super simple and will give you so many benefits if you practice it regularly.